Cobonkoi/overwatch-dashboard/README.md

 This page features the same search bar as the index page.
 If you have come from the index page this will show the information that you searched.
 If you have come from the index page via a search, all of the information on this page will update automatically on load.
+Any errors found when searching will be displayed under the search bar.
 Beneath the search is the profile overview which shows profile picture, username, platform, profile level and endoresment level of the searched profile.
 Beneath the profile overview, are the profiles full statistics.
 This has 2 dropdown menus to change the information that appears in the tables below them.
 The tables are laid out in tabs which can easily be switch between by clicking the titles.

+#### Compare

+This page features a search bar just like the search/index pages, but instead it adds a profile to the page for comparison.
+Searching using this bar populates the next empty profile on the page.
+Up to a maximum of 5 profiles on larger screens and 2 on other sizes.
+If you try to add more than the maximum profiles an error will be displayed.
+You can use the clear buttons on this page to remove all of the information from a comparison profile.
+The dropdowns and tabs behave just as they do on the search page.

 #### Feature Request/Bug Report